The CGA-IGC Education Committee is pleased to announce the 2021 webinar series about inherited GI cancers!

 Dr. Ulrike “Riki” Peters, a molecular and genetic epidemiologist, is Associate Director of the Public Health Sciences Division at Fred Hutch.
 Her research focuses on the genetic epidemiology of colorectal cancer as well as the impact of race and ethnicity on underlying genetic risk factors for common, complex diseases.

 The webinar is FREE to all CGA members.

 This event has been submitted to the National Society of Genetic Counselors (NSGC) for approval of Category 1 CEUs.
 The American Board of Genetic Counseling (ABGC) accepts CEUs approved by NSGC for purposes of recertification.
 Approval for the requested CEUs and Contact Hours is currently pending.

-Genetic counselors interested in obtaining NSGC CEU credits will be able to pay a one-time bundled fee of $25.00 for the entire series.
+Once approved genetic counselors interested in obtaining NSGC CEU credits will be able to pay a one-time bundled fee of $25.00 for the entire series.
 If you are not able to attend the live event, you can access the webinar online afterwards and still claim CEUs.

-If you aren’t already a CGA member or haven’t renewed your membership for 2020, you can join or renew while registering for the series.
+If you aren’t already a CGA member or haven’t renewed your membership for 2021, you can join or renew while registering for the series.

 Physicians and PhDs: $200

 Health Professional Trainees (genetic counseling students, residents, fellows): $25

 Plan to join us for more webinars over the course of the year!

 Stay tuned for more information about the speakers and dates for these topics: